 Fond du Lac Tribal and Community College competes at the National Junior College Athletic Association (NJCAA) Division III level and strongly adheres to the philosophy of the NJCAA Division III mission to create and provide opportunities for student participation in athletic activities.
 Athletic scholarships are not awarded at the NJCAA Division III level.

-Fond du Lac Tribal and Community College is a member of the Minnesota Community College Conference that currently includes 16 two-year institutions throughout Minnesota and one in Wisconsin.
+Fond du Lac Tribal and Community College is a member of the Minnesota Community College Conference that currently includes 19 two-year institutions throughout Minnesota, two in North Dakota, and one in Wisconsin.
 Member colleges include:

 - Anoka Ramsey Community College (Cambridge-Coon Rapids)